BastilleBSD/bastille/docs/chapters/template.rst

 ``RDR``           - redirect specified ports to the jail

-``RENDER``        - replace ARG values inside specified files inside the jail.
-If a directory is specified, ARGS will be replaced in all files underneath
+``RENDER``        - replace ARG values inside specified files inside the jail

+If a directory is specified here, ARGS will be replaced in all files underneath, or recursively.

 ``RESTART``       - restart the jail

 ``SERVICE``       - run `service` command inside the jail with specified arguments

 ``SYSRC``         - run `sysrc` inside the jail with specified arguments

+``TAGS``          - adds specified tags to the jail

 Special Hook Cases
 ------------------